 University of Georgia

 Russell McLendon is a science journalist with more than a decade of experience covering a variety of topics related to environmental and human health.

 McLendon holds two bachelor's degrees—in magazine journalism and environmental anthropology—from the University of Georgia, where he graduated in 2005.

-Our mission at Treehugger is to provide advice, clarity, and inspiration for both the eco-savvy and the green living novice.
+Our mission at Treehugger, a Dotdash Meredith brand, is to provide advice, clarity, and inspiration for both the eco-savvy and the green living novice.
 We hope our content gives you the confidence to purchase a better dishwasher, build a green beauty routine, or simply learn more about the world around you.
 Learn more about us and our editorial process.

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.